AI Vision Sensor#

 angle#

-angle returns the orientation of the detected Color Code or AprilTag as an integer in degrees from 0 to 359.
+The angle property reports the orientation of the detected Color Code or AprilTag ID as a whole number in degrees from 0 to 359.

 ([AIVision1 v] object [angle v])